 A moment earlier, Ezio and Oromis had heard the sound of my weapon from the stable.
 Ezio raced ahead and drew his bow.
 Oromis was not far behind.
 As he moved, he heard Spoink squeal.
 “Aye, come on then,” he spoke to the pig after slamming the gate with his axe.
 Spoink instinctively ran past the teahouse to the backside.
 Oromis caught up with Ezio as the assassin slammed an arrow into the back of the snake attacking me.
 Oromis built up his magical rage, glowing with red steam as he charged.
 His axe cut deep into the snake fiend’s back as Ezio planted another arrow into it.
 I dodged a sword attack from the smaller snake and leveled my gun.
 The larger fiend’s chest burst apart.

-“You are next,” I hissed at the snake, speaking in my native Abyssal language.
+“You are next,” I hissed at the snake, accidentally slipping into my native Abyssal language.

 “Not if I kill you first,” it hissed back at me, answering in Abyssal.
 But I could sense its fear.
 Abyssal, you see, is a very emotional language.
 Its consonants are harsh and sharp.
 The inflections of the vowels come from emotion, though usually it is anger, hate, and loathing that feed the word.
 I write this because I want to impress upon the reader that the way this snake fiend answered was very clearly afraid.
 It tried to intimidate me, but I just reloaded.
 Oromis howled at it and it fled.
 I turned to follow it, hearing Oromis shout, “You ‘ad better run, ya filthy snake!”